ekohilas/args-amazing-or-approaching/pycon-au-2025/slides.md

 With function overloading, we can define multiple functions with the same name, but different type signatures.

+> TODO: Split into two slides (one on names, another on type signatures)

 ------
 <!-- .element: data-auto-animate -->
 ```java [11,14,15]